wp-plugins/youtube-embed-plus/readme.txt

 8. YouTube Embed Screenshot 8: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 10.4 =
+Addresses limitations some users were getting when pasting a YouTube channel and/or playlist gallery.

 = YouTube Embed 10.3 =
 Adds the ability to make playlist and channel embeds have a gallery layout.
 By the default, the plugin can generate a grid-based [responsive playlist and channel gallery >>](http://www.embedplus.com/responsive-youtube-playlist-channel-gallery-for-wordpress.aspx)